Rate-A-Queen: Episode

-On the runway, the category is "RuVeal Yourself".
-In addition to RuPaul and Michelle Visage, Carson Kressley is a judge and Charlize Theron is a guest judge.
-Dawn, Mirage, Q and Sapphira Cristál receive positive critiques.
-Amanda Tori Meating, Morphine Love Dion and Xunami Muse receive negative critiques.
-The queens rank each other using the Rate-A-Queen system.
-Q and Sapphira Cristál receive the highest placements, making them the top two contestants of the week who will face off in a lip-sync to "Break My Soul" by Beyoncé for the win.
+On the main stage, RuPaul welcomes fellow judges Michelle Visage and Carson Kressley, as well as guest judge Charlize Theron.
+RuPaul shares the runway category: "RuVeal Yourself".
+Dawn, Mirage, Q, and Sapphira Cristál receive positive critiques.
+Amanda Tori Meating, Morphine Love Dion, and Xunami Muse receive negative critiques.
+The contestants rank each other using the Rate-A-Queen system.
+Q and Sapphira Cristál receive the highest placements, making them the top two contestants of the week who will face off in a lip-sync contest to "Break My Soul" (2022) by Beyoncé for the win.
 Sapphira Cristál is declared the winner, earning her immunity.
 No contestants are eliminated from the competition.